SignalK/specification/mdbook/src/data_model_metadata.md

 These properties guide consumers on handling `zones` notifications, each corresponding to a different severity level.
 They are arrays that may include `sound`, `visual`, or both.
 An empty array `[]` signifies no visual or audio notification.
 The automatically generated `normalMethod` notification always has `[]`.

-A `alertMethod` would typically use
+Typically, an `alertMethod` would be configured as:
 ```json
   "alertMethod": ["visual"]
 ```